LibEMG/libemg/docs/source/documentation/classification/classification_doc.md

 ![Random Forest](random_forest.png)

-We could create a custom classifier with any of those parameters using the `parameters` attribute.
+We could create a classifier with any of those parameters using the `parameters` attribute.
 For example:
 ```Python
 parameters = {
     'n_estimators': 99,